MISSION STATEMENT

 Parents/guardians are encouraged to make sure their child’s school lunch is a healthy lunch which means NO SODA, NO CANDY, NO HIGH FAT ITEMS, and NO HIGH SUGAR ITEMS.

-Suggested Treats for Birthdays (Temporarily put on hold)
+Suggested Treats for Birthdays

-Graham crackers, pretzels, apple slices, cheese sticks, popcorn (non-sugar coated), raisins, crackers, carrot sticks, yogurt tubes, grapes, etc. (No cupcakes please)
+The following treats are highly suggested for birthday celebrations: graham crackers, pretzels, apple slices, cheese sticks, popcorn (non-sugar coated), raisins, crackers, carrot sticks, yogurt tubes, grapes, etc. Non-healthy treats brought to school by parents/guardians are highly discouraged, and we ask parents not to bring them.

 GENERAL INFORMATION